-Valsartan tablets are indicated to reduce the risk of hospitalization for heart failure in adult patients with heart failure (NYHA class II to IV).
-There is no evidence that valsartan tablets provides added benefits when they are used with an adequate dose of an angiotensin converting enzyme (ACE) inhibitor [see Clinical Studies (14.2)].
+Valsartan is indicated to reduce the risk of hospitalization for heart failure in adult patients with heart failure (NYHA class II-IV).
+There is no evidence that Valsartan provides added benefits when it is used with an adequate dose of an angiotensin converting enzyme (ACE) inhibitor.
+[See Clinical Studies (14.2)]